anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of Pledge by Registrar-Agent {#discovery_uc2_ppa}

 The discovery of the pledge by registrar-agent should be done by using DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
 The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number._brski-pledge._tcp.local".
+The product-serial-number composition is vendor dependent and may contain information regarding the vendor, the product type, and further information specific to the product instance.
+To allow distinction of pledges, the product-serial-number therfore needs to be sufficiently unique.

 The registrar-agent MAY use